 As part of a newborn screening, other blood components will be measured.

-If you're having the test because of a possible pancreas problem, your doctor may order other tests, including:
+If you're having the test because of a possible pancreas problem, your healthcare provider may order other tests, including:

 What do my test results mean?

-In general, a level of trypsinogen that's higher than normal could mean that a newborn has cystic fibrosis or is a carrier of the disease.
+In general, a level of trypsinogen that's higher than normal could mean that a newborn has cystic fibrosis.
 Infants with high levels usually have a second test several weeks after birth to confirm the diagnosis.

-In an older child or an adult, an elevated level of trypsinogen can signal a disorder of the pancreas.
+In an older child or an adult, an elevated level of trypsinogen can mean a disorder of the pancreas.